Google Drive: Google Drive for desktop

-In July 2017, Google announced their new downloadable software, Backup and Sync.
+In July 2017, Google announced their new downloadable software, Backup and Sync, for individual users of Google Drive.
 It was made mainly to replace the Google Drive desktop app, which was discontinued.
 Its main function is for the user to be able to set certain folders to constantly sync onto their Google Account's Drive.
 The synced folders and files count against the shared quota allocated between Gmail, Google Photos, and Google Drive.

 In early 2021, Google announced that it would be combining its Drive File Stream and Backup and Sync products into one product, Google Drive for Desktop, which will support features previously exclusive to each respective Client.
+In July 2021, Google Drive for Desktop, a new app for Windows and Mac, was released replacing "Backup and Sync" and "Drive File Stream".
+Google Drive for desktop based on File Stream, which will support features previously exclusive to each respective Client.
+Google stopped supporting Backup and Sync as of October 1, 2021.

+In 2023, a bug in Google Drive for Desktop resulted in a small number of files over a period of 6-months to disappear from user's accounts.
+A fix was released in December of that year.

 Mobile apps

-Google Drive is available for Android smartphones and tablets running Android 6.0 "Marshmallow" or later, and iPhones and iPads running iOS 14 or later.
+Google Drive is available for Android smartphones and tablets running Android 6.0 "Marshmallow" or later, and iPhones and iPads running iOS 15 or later.

 In August 2016, Google Drive ended support for Android devices running Android 4.0 "Ice Cream Sandwich" or older versions, citing Google's mobile app update policy, which states: "For Android devices, we provide updates for the current and 2 previous Android versions."
 According to the policy, the app will continue to work for devices running older Android versions, but any app updates are provided on a best-efforts basis.
 The policy also states a notice will be given for any planned end of service.

 On May 4, 2020, Google rolled out a new feature update in its Google Drive app version 4.2020.18204 for iOS and iPadOS, known as Privacy Screen, which requires Face ID or Touch ID authentication whenever the app is open.